Fabrik Stage Lifecycle

 create_draft_pr: true) - PR marked ready (if

-mark_pr_ready_on_complete: true) stage:<name>:completelabel added- Auto-advance to next stage (if
+mark_pr_ready_on_complete: true) stage:<name>:completelabel added- Validate only:

 auto_advance: trueor globalyolo)